Auckland: Modern history

 Trams and railway lines shaped Auckland's rapid expansion in the early first half of the 20th century.
-However, after the Second World War the city's transport system and urban form became increasingly dominated by the motor vehicle.
+However, after the Second World War, the city's transport system and urban form became increasingly dominated by the motor vehicle.
 Arterial roads and motorways became both defining and geographically dividing features of the urban landscape.
 They also allowed further massive expansion that resulted in the growth of suburban areas such as the North Shore (especially after the construction of the Auckland Harbour Bridge in the late 1950s), and Manukau City in the south.

-Economic deregulation in the mid-1980s led to very dramatic changes to Auckland's economy and many companies relocated their head offices from Wellington to Auckland.
+Economic deregulation in the mid-1980s led to very dramatic changes to Auckland's economy, and many companies relocated their head offices from Wellington to Auckland.
 The region was now the nerve centre of the entire national economy.
-Auckland also benefited from a surge in tourism, which brought 75 percent of New Zealand's international visitors through its airport.
-Auckland's port handled 31 percent of the country's container trade in 2015.
+Auckland also benefited from a surge in tourism, which brought 75 per cent of New Zealand's international visitors through its airport.
+Auckland's port handled 31 per cent of the country's container trade in 2015.

 The face of urban Auckland changed when the government's immigration policy began allowing immigrants from Asia in 1986.
-This has led to Auckland becoming a multi-cultural city, with people of all ethnic backgrounds.
-According to the 1961 census data, Māori and Pacific Islanders comprised 5 percent of Auckland's population; Asians less than 1 percent.
-By 2006 the Asian population had reached 18.0 percent in Auckland, and 36.2 percent in the central city.
-New arrivals from Hong Kong, Taiwan and Korea gave a distinctive character to the areas where they clustered, while a range of other immigrants introduced mosques, Hindu temples, halal butchers and ethnic restaurants to the suburbs.
+This has led to Auckland becoming a multicultural city, with people of all ethnic backgrounds.
+According to the 1961 census data, Māori and Pacific Islanders comprised 5 per cent of Auckland's population; Asians less than 1 per cent.
+The city became home to the world's largest Polynesian population by the 1990s.
+By 2006, the Asian population had reached 18.0 per cent in Auckland, and 36.2 per cent in the central city.
+New arrivals from Hong Kong, Taiwan and Korea gave a distinctive character to the areas where they clustered, while a range of other immigrants introduced mosques, Hindu temples, Buddhist temples, halal and kosher butchers and ethnic restaurants to the suburbs.